NUS-SNL/p4-traffictool/ToolSpecificUsage.md

 #### Generated Code
 The code for MoonGen would be generated in the output directory inside a subdirectory "moongen".
 It consists of Lua files corresponding to each protocol (header).
 Each file contains:
-*  Struct definitions for 24, 40 and 48 bits fields.
 *  Header struct definition.
 *  Getters, Setters and String function for each field of the protocol.
 *  A function named `resolveNextHeader` which determines the next header to be parsed depending on the value of the "selector" field in the current protocol.

 ### Integration and Usage with MoonGen
+0. Copy the file `templates/bitfields_def.lua` to the directory `MoonGen/libmoon/lua/`.
+This is just a one-time requirement.
+This file contains struct definitions for 24, 40 and 48 bits fields.
 1. Copy the newly generated protocol files (Lua files) to MoonGen/libmoon/lua/proto/

 2. If you used any default headers then add the corresponding next layer headers to the `resolveNextHeader` function of the default header.